M1 Finance vs Betterment - Which is Better for You?

-Both Betterment and M1 Finance have good passive investing options(Robo-Advisors).
-One of them is significantly better for most people though due to the lack of fees it has compared to the other platform.
+Both Betterment and M1 Finance have good passive investing options, however we think one of them is better due to their lower fees and unique features.

-While Betterment has a good platform they also have high fees.
+To not bury the lead — While Betterment has a good platform they also have high fees.
 M1 Finance charges no fees and nothing for investing with them and using their “Expert Funds” which are adjusted just like Betterment’s basic funds are, but with significantly less expenses/fees.
-Because of this I believe M1 Finance is the better option, which is why I personally use M1 Finance.

 Which Platform has lower fees?

-M1 Finance definitely wins in this regard, Betterment has a flat-rate 0.25% management fee for ALL assets you have with them.
+M1 Finance definitely wins in this regard, Betterment has a flat-rate 0.25% -> 0.40% management fee for ALL assets you have with them.
 This may not seem like an issue, however as your portfolio grows you could be paying hundreds of dollars per year, even thousands if you’re quite wealthy.
-That’s huge over the long-term.
+That’s unaccceptable over the long-term, at least to us.
 If you invested $500 per month into Betterment for 40 years you’ll pay around $20,000 in fees.

 Meanwhile, M1 finance has no management fees if you build your own portfolio, or mirror ones of those you like.
 If you want a fully-managed (allocations adjusted throughout years) portfolio like you’d get with Betterment, you’ll pay about 1/4th the amount in fees, as M1 doesn’t offer any fees even for their managed target-date portfolios.
 The only fees you’ll pay will be for the ETF’s you may buy within your portfolio, or that may be in M1’s portfolios if you choose to follow them.